progame1201/SpyAgent-DiscordBotClient/README.md

 # SpyAgent-DiscordBot description
-a bot that allows you to track messages on connected servers and also send messages to selected channels on behalf of the bot the program is designed for Windows OS
+a bot that allows you to track messages on connected servers and also send messages to selected channels on behalf of the bot<br>
+the program is designed for Windows OS
 # How to use it?
 you have to go to the website: https://discord.com/developers/applications then create your own discord bot <br>